UniversalDevicesInc-PG3/udi-poly-ELK/README.md

-# Polyglot V3 ELK Nodeserver
+# Polyglot V3 ELK Node server

 ## Important Notices

-I am not responsible for any issues related to this nodeserver including missing an alarm!
+I am not responsible for any issues related to this node server including missing an alarm!
 However I have been using this in my production enviorment for many months and have had no issues.

 ## Why use this when ISY has the ELK module?